Hot Coffee (minigame): Gameplay

-San Andreas begins with CJ returning to his home state, the fictional San Andreas, to attend his mother's funeral.
-Upon his return, he engages in an overarching quest to become a kingpin in the area's criminal underworld.
+San Andreas begins with CJ returning to his home state, the fictional San Andreas.
 Although there is an overarching plot, San Andreas is primarily an open world game, where narrative missions are supplemented by other activities and interactions that have little bearing on the primary mission.
 One open world task in which CJ may participate is romantic.
 San Andreas contains six unlockable girlfriends that can be discovered either through completing missions or by exploring the virtual world.
 Each girlfriend has preferences for CJ's appearance and date activities; if CJ impresses the girlfriend by catering to these preferences, the player unlocks certain rewards.
 When CJ has sufficiently impressed one of these girlfriends, she will invite him home "for some coffee", a euphemism for sexual intercourse.
 In the unmodified version of the game, the player hears muffled sexual sounds from inside the house, while the camera remains outside the front door and no explicit content is visible.

 The modified version of San Andreas replaces this censored cutscene with the unused minigame found in the code.
 After receiving fellatio from his girlfriend, CJ assumes the missionary position.
 Both characters remain clothed as the player is instructed to "push the left analog stick up and down in rhythm", which increases CJ's progress on a bar graph labelled "Excitement".
 Button controls allow the player to change the camera angle or the sex position.
 If the excitement bar reaches completion, CJ's girlfriend and the game congratulate the player; if the meter empties, the player is criticised for "failure to satisfy a woman".
 There is also an erotic spanking mini-game in which the player must press buttons in rhythm, which results in CJ spanking his girlfriend and her excitement bar increasing.